My name is Rich, and I’m living with ALS.

 Emphasis on the living part.

-Talking about my life lately or sharing in general about my journey hasn’t been real easy for me.
+Talking about my battle or sharing in general about my journey hasn’t been real easy for me.
 Which is kinda surprising since I’m generally an extremely social person, like to talk and have always loved to write.
 I haven’t written a blog in years so I find myself back here in an attempt to connect and share with others.
 This time I’m not blogging about Live Music, my favorite pastime, but something much more personal.
 My own journey to live through the most trying times I’ve faced to date in this wonderful life.
-So if you’re here, reading this I thank you and I will attempt to be honest, forthcoming, informative and hopefully sometimes witty.
+So if you’re here, reading this… I thank you and I will attempt to be honest, forthcoming, informative and hopefully sometimes witty.
 The subject matter will revolve around my attempt to navigate the dark, murky and scary waters of a condition for which there is no cure, so there’s that.
 My goal is to focus on the challenge to find a cure, and enjoy life till there is one.

 With that let me catch you up a bit.